Toronto Real Estate Terms and Definitions

 Development charges are taxes imposed by the city of Toronto and passed on to purchasers of newly built property.
 These taxes are used to help the development of the city, such as park levies, education levies, water and sewer levies.
 These taxes are imposed on purchasers on the registration date and can be used as capital losses against their gains when the investor sells the property down the road.

 The down payment is the portion of a property’s purchase price that must be paid for in cash and not financed through a mortgage.
-The minimum down payment is 5% of the purchase price and anything under a 20% down payment requires mortgage insurance.
+Anything under a 20% down payment requires mortgage insurance.

 Equity is the profits earned on a property that has increased in value due to market conditions or inflation minus any outstanding debts owed on the property.

 The fair market value of a property is the determined value of a property and what it would sell for on the market based on market conditions at the time.

 With a fixed rate mortgage, your interest rate and monthly payments will remain the same throughout your chosen term.